 Before you promise yourself that you’re going to get a handle on your spending and make sure that you’re saving more this year, keep the following tips in mind to design a budget that will last all the way through to 2019.

-Write everything down or a piece of paper, or enter it into a spreadsheet, and take a few moments to think about anything that might change in your income during the year ahead.
+Write everything down or a piece of paper, or enter it into a spreadsheet (you can do this for free with Google Sheets), and take a few moments to think about anything that might change in your income during the year ahead.
 For instance, if you know you’re getting a raise in February, then you might want to take that into account.

 Once you know how your income works, you’ll be able to start thinking about your outgoing expenses.
 Just like you did with your incoming money, write down all your regular monthly obligations in terms of cash with their £ amount in full.
 Make sure that you remember things like your car payments, your rent or mortgage, your electricity, your water rates, your gym memberships, and your Netflix subscriptions.